 As if sincerity and trust tie masculine and feminine together, the subject should have wealth extend to its neighbours.

 Line 5 is the masculine, staying above and sustained by feminine line 4; thus it can accept aid from it.
 Line 4, the representative line of the inner upper trigram Li, possesses sincerity and trust.
 It sustains line 5 with sincerity and trust and line 5 occupies it (according to what it learned at position 3); therefore they are bound by sincerity and trust.
 The masculine solidity denotes wealth and the feminine here is taken for one without wealth; hence it shares its wealth with line 4 in return for its aid.
 Line 5 at the king’s position should act like a king who receives tributes from those below; in return, he shares his wealth with those below.

 The upper lower trigram Xun is a cord, by which line 5 is bound with sincerity and trust.

-Enlightenment through nine five: to sincerely and trustworthily work with those below and share merit together.
+Enlightenment through nine five: to sincerely and trustworthily work with others and share merit together.
 Association with those who are inferior must be based on sincerity and trust, and benefit should be shared with those who provide aid.
 If this line acts accordingly, the hexagram will become Da Chu (26), large storage and great restraint, where it is advised to recruit and manage virtuous people by means of sharing food (or what one possesses) with them; this is instrumental in overcoming difficulties to undertake a great mission.

 The 6th line